 After more than a month spent traversing the strait, Magellan’s remaining armada emerged in November 1520 to behold a vast ocean before them.
 They were the first known Europeans to see the great ocean, which Magellan named Mar Pacifico, the Pacific Ocean, for its apparent peacefulness, a stark contrast to the dangerous waters of the strait from which he had just emerged.
 In fact, extremely rough waters are not uncommon in the Pacific Ocean, where tsunamis, typhoons and hurricanes have done serious damage to the Pacific Islands and Pacific Rim nations throughout history.

 Little was known about the geography beyond South America at that time, and Magellan optimistically estimated that the trip across the Pacific would be rapid.
-In fact it took three months for the fleet to make its way slowly across the vast Mar Pacifico.
+In fact, it took three months for the fleet to make its way slowly across the vast Mar Pacifico.
 The days dragged on as Magellan’s crew anxiously waited to utter the magic words “Land, ho!”
-At last in March 1521 the fleet reached the Pacific island of Guam, where they finally replenished their food stores.
+At last, the fleet reached the Pacific island of Guam in March 1521, where they finally replenished their food stores.

 Magellan would never make it to the Spice Islands, but after the loss of yet another of his fleet’s vessels, the two remaining ships finally reached the Moluccas on November 5, 1521.
-In the end, only the Victoria completed the voyage around the world and arrived back in Seville, Spain, in September 1522 with a heavy cargo of spices but with only 18 men from the original crew.
+In the end, only the Victoria completed the voyage around the world and arrived back in Seville, Spain, in September 1522 with a heavy cargo of spices but with only 18 men from the original crew, including Italian scholar and explorer Antonio Pigafetta.
+The journal Pigafaetta kept on the voyage is a key record of what the crew encountered on their journey home.

 Seeking riches and personal glory, Magellan’s daring and ambitious voyage around the world provided the Europeans with far more than just spices.
 Although the trip westward from Europe to the east via the Strait of Magellan had been discovered and mapped, the journey was too long and dangerous to become a practical route to the Spice Islands.
 Nevertheless, European geographic knowledge was expanded immeasurably by Magellan’s expedition.
 He found not only a massive ocean, hitherto unknown to Europeans, but he also discovered that the earth was much larger than previously thought.
 Finally, although it was no longer believed that the earth was flat at this stage in history, Magellan’s circumnavigation of the globe empirically discredited the medieval theory conclusively.